SharonIV0x86/CinderPeak/docs/GraphMatrix.md

 - **EdgeAccessor Usage**: The `graph[src][dest]` syntax simplifies edge access and modification, providing an intuitive matrix-like interface.
 - **Error Handling**: The `GraphMatrix` class uses `Exceptions::handle_exception_map` to manage errors from `PeakStore` operations.
 Ensure that the `Exceptions` namespace is properly configured.
 - **Type Safety**: The `VertexType` and `EdgeType` must be compatible with `PeakStore` and support default construction (for `getEdge` error cases).
-- **Visualization**: The `visualize` method's output depends on the `PeakStore` implementation.
-It is omitted in examples with non-primitive types as requested.
 - **Custom Types**: When using custom vertex or edge types (e.g., `CustomVertex`, `CustomEdge`), ensure they inherit from `CinderVertex` or `CinderEdge` and are compatible with `PeakStore`.

 ## Dependencies